What is a Quid Pro Quo Attack?

-The worst part about a quid pro quo?
+The worst part about a quid pro quo social engineering attack?
 Most times, it’s not the final component of an attack; It’s often a gateway attackers use to open the company or target up to other predatory measures.
 Here are just a few examples of consequences deriving from a quid pro quo attack.

 A quid pro quo attack doesn’t always feel like you’re giving something away.
 For instance, your email address, which may seem inconsequential to you at the moment, might be all they’re looking for from the beginning.
 As soon as it’s in their grasp, prepare for an onslaught of malicious emails, scams, and spam messages.

 The threat doesn’t necessarily come from what you traded away.
 Sometimes, what you receive in return can be the real poison.
-Some quid pro quo attackers convince the victim they’re making a reasonable trade or transaction for a genuine product or service.
+In some quid pro quo attack situations, attackers convince the victim they’re making a reasonable trade or transaction for a genuine product or service.